Latest News

 What were the names of the two pilots that flew the Air India jet which crashed?

-The Wall Street Journal reported Wednesday that a cockpit recording of the dialogue between two pilots on the Air India flight which crashed last month shows the captain cut off the fuel flow to the Boeing 787's jet engines.
+Sources briefed by U.S. officials on their early assessment of the evidence said that a cockpit recording of dialogue between two pilots of an Air India flight which crashed last month confirms that the captain stopped the fuel flow to the plane's engine.

 Here is a short profile of both pilots, based on media reports and the preliminary investigation report: